colligant/colligant.github.io/_posts/2020-04-19-2020-04-19-training-data-differences.md

   trained it for 4 days) never started decreasing.
 This indicates that the train/test datasets either
   - Are too correlated, and it's impossible to overfit
-  - The training set is too large for the model to fit entirely (I mean, it's 100s of millions of pixels and the network has only ~5m params).
+  - The training set is too large for the model to fit entirely (I mean, it's precisely 555,414,828 pixels and the network has only ~5m params.
+The pixel count of 555m definitely has repeats).
 I also choose a random start date for the image stack that is fed into the model at train time.
 That means the dataset to fit is around a factor of 5 larger than the number of labeled tiles (50k).

 I don't know how to test either of these hypotheses.
 To actually investigate whether or not the images from 2013 and 2015 had similar spacing in